Lord-bhai/Lord-bhai/README.md

 - 👋 Hi, I’m Bhanu Pradeep
 - 👀 I’m interested in Data Engineering and stuff, you can find some interesting forks if you are lucky
-- 🌱 I’m currently learning distributed computing with spark and databricks
+- 🌱  distributed computing with spark and databricks
 - 📫 You can mail me at bhanupradeepmagham@gmail.com for anything.
 - ⚡ Fun fact: I am a graduate in Electrical Engineering from IIT Roorkee.
 I have been an engineer throughout my life.
 Putting a screwdriver into everything since childhood.
 I am full of engineer knack and intuition.
 - Will be adding repositories for all my learning and cool projects over time.